sparsell/sparsell.github.io/_posts/2020-07-13-cli_project.markdown

 #### Get friendly with pry and github

 I have to admit, pry was a bit of a mystery to me up until this point.
 And now, whoa, I totally appreciate its power.
 It makes sense to really master what it's telling you and how to use it.
 Same for git/github.
-I have always loved git and github so making myself use it every day - everything was committed with relative comments several times a day.
+I have always loved git and github so making myself use it every day - everything was committed with relative comments several times a day - was unfamiliar at first but became really powerful later on.
 I even used different branches on my desktop v. my laptop to be able practice merging.
-This may have been extra in terms of this project, but it did come in handy when I wanted to try different things with some methods without having to have lots of comments in my files.
-I kept my thought process clear by using different branches.
+This may have been extra work in terms of this project, but it did come in handy when I wanted to try different things with some methods without having to have lots of commented out code in my files.
+I kept my thought processes clear by using different branches.

 #### Don't compare yourself to others